kevinjay123/starlux/README.md

 4. Use the "Prev" and "Next" buttons to navigate between months.
 5. View the flight prices displayed in the calendar and the statistical information below.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.